cran-task-views/Agriculture/Agriculture.md

 -   `r github("OnofriAndreaPG/agriCensData")` is a flexible package for working with censored data (e.g. time to flowering, instrumentation values below the detection limit, disease scoring).

 -   `r pkg("grapesAgri1")` houses a collection of Shiny apps, [GRAPES](https://www.kaugrapes.com/) (General R-shiny based Analysis Platform Empowered by Statistics), that works as a graphical user interface for individuals to upload data files and analyse.
-Linear models, ANOVA for CRD and 2-way RCBD designs, correlation analysis, exploratory data analysis and other common hypothesis tests are supported.
+Linear models, ANOVA for CRD and 2-way RCBD designs, correlation analysis, exploratory data analysis and other common hypothesis tests are supported. `r github("apariciojohan/MrBeanApp")` is a Shiny app for analyzing plant breeding experiments with mixed linear models including integrating spatial covariates.

 -   `r pkg("ALUES")` implements methodology developed by the FAO and the International Rice Research Institute for evaluating land suitability for different crop production.